prankur432/prankur432.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Research"
-permalink: /publications/
+permalink: /research/
-author_profile: true
 ---

+{% assign author = site.author %}

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
+{% else %}
+  This is my research page
 {% endif %}

 {% include base_path %}

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
+{% include publications.html %}
-{% endfor %}